-The predators are circling.
-With a tsunami of retirees an entire industry is poised to capture rollovers.
+American workers that retire or change jobs have been systematically cheated for decades by unscrupulous salesmen posing as Advisors for pension plans.
+With a tsunami of retirees and an increasingly mobile work force an entire industry is poised to capture pension rollovers.
 With so many juicy targets of opportunity, it shouldn’t surprise you that abuses happen.
 But, they don’t have to happen to you.

 - Take the money, pay all the taxes and penalties then run with whatever balance is left.

 - Leave the funds in the old employer plan.

 - Roll the money over into a new qualified plan with a new employer.